 - You get a free domain–as you’re setting up your account with them you simply enter the domain that you want, and it’s registered.

-- As I mentioned before, you can install WordPress.org with one simple click.
+- As I mentioned before, Bluehost will automatically install WordPress.org for you.

 - They have 24/7 support, so there’s always someone available to help you and answer your questions.
 The Bluehost support staff is courteous and knowledgeable.

 - They score a 99.9% uptime on average, which means your site is always available.

 - They allow their users to host multiple domains and websites under one account.